Festus Walters: The Peters family

 These men were the uncles of Judge Festus Walters.
 Henry Peters at an early day moved to Marion County.
 When the Wyandotte Indians transferred their lands, he moved to Wyandot County.
-He was a good man, a sagacious man who prospered and made good investments.
+He was a sagacious man who prospered and made good investments.
 He died in Upper Sandusky, and left to his heirs an ample estate.
 Upon the death of his brother Gideon, he took charge of his children and reared them, and at his death they were well remembered.
 Brother Nathan Peters moved to Marion County at an early date.
 He engaged in farming for a number of years and was successful.
 His old age was spent in Marion where he owned a fine home.
 Nathan's son Harvey was for many years a Marion leading pharmacist.
 Ebenezer Peters moved at an early day to Marion County where he was a prosperous farmer and stock dealer.
 Like all of his brothers he was a good business man and respected and honored by his neighbors.
 He died at an advanced age.
 In middle age he resided in Marion where he took an active part in politics and assisted in electing Samuel A. Griswold county auditor.
 The Peters name is prevalent in Marion and Upper Sandusky.

 Stevenson and Lewis became farmers and located in Pickaway County, near Nebraska P. O. Like their brothers they were successful in business, accumulated property and lived in good style.
 They were among the prominent members of the Methodist Episcopal Church in that vicinity.
-Lewis Peters was an unusually intelligent man, of good social qualities and a man of influence and very highly esteemed.
+Lewis Peters was an unusually intelligent man, of good social qualities and a man of influence and highly esteemed.
 One of his sons married a daughter of Rev. John W. White of Lancaster, Ohio, and resided in Upper Sandusky.